abishekvashok/cmatrix/README.md

 _To get the program to look most like the movie, use `cmatrix -lba`_ _To get the program to look most like the Win/Mac screensaver, use `cmatrix -ol`_

-> :round_pushpin: _Note: cmatrix is probably not particularly portable or efficient, but it wont hog **too** much CPU time._
+> :round_pushpin: _Note: cmatrix is probably not particularly portable or efficient, but it won't hog **too** much CPU time._

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)